 Several papers have investigated how changes in the cost of labor, capital, or other inputs on the domestic market affect firms' upgrading decisions.
 Supply shocks of workers of different skill levels are one possible driver.
-In our framework, if newer vintages of product-techniques (jk) are particularly intensive in higher-skill workers (as suggested by Goldin and Katz (1998) and others), then we would expect outward shifts in the supply functions $S{ik}(\cdot)$ for higher skill levels (or inward shifts is supply functions for lower skill levels) to be associated with new technology adoption.
-Some of the best work on this topic is from the US: using a shift-share instrument for immigration, Lewis (2011) shows that US manufacturing firms in regions with greater inflows of low-skilled migrants were less likely to adopt advanced technologies, and Hornbeck and Naidu (2014) show that greater outflows of low-skilled workers from the US South, in response to a major flood in 1927, led farms to increase mechanization.
-In a similar vein in a developing-country context, Imbert et al. (forthcoming) use agricultural price shocks combined with historical migration patterns in China as a source of exogenous inflows of low-skilled migrants to urban areas.
-Firms in areas that receive more low-skilled migrants are less likely to file domestic patents and shift toward products with low human-capital intensity (defined as the average share of the workforce with a high-school degree among firms that produce a given product).
+In our framework, if newer vintages of product-techniques (jk) are particularly intensive in higher-skill workers (as suggested by Goldin and Katz (1998) and others), then we would expect outward shifts in the supply functions $S{jk}(\cdot)$ for higher skill levels (or inward shifts in supply functions for lower skill levels) to be associated with new technology adoption.
+Some of the best work on this topic is from the United States: using a shift-share instrument for immigration, Lewis (2011) shows that US manufacturing firms in regions with greater inflows of low-skilled migrants were less likely to adopt advanced technologies, and Hornbeck and Naidu (2014) show that greater outflows of low-skilled workers from the US South, in response to a major flood in 1927, led farms to increase mechanization.
+In a similar vein in a developing-country context, Imbert et al. (2022) use agricultural price shocks combined with historical migration patterns in China as a source of exogenous inflows of low-skilled migrants to urban areas.
+Firms in areas that received more low-skilled migrants were less likely to file domestic patents and shift toward products with low human-capital intensity (defined as the average share of the workforce with a high school degree among firms that produce a given product).

-Two recent papers using city-level minimum-wage variation in China provide evidence that minimum-wage regulations, which raise the relative cost of less-skilled labor (in addition to raising wage costs overall), can have effects similar to an increase in relative supply of more-skilled labor.
-Mayneris et al. (2018) find that firms more exposed to the minimum-wage hikes (whose average wage in the previous year was below the new minimum wage) saw increases in productivity relative to less-exposed firms.
-Hau et al. (2020) also find that firms more affected by minimum wage changes (whose average wages were closer to the minimum) tended to see increases in measured TFP and shifted to more capital-intensive production, with some heterogeneity based on firm characteristics.
-The usual caveats about TFP estimation apply, but broadly these papers suggest that higher wages overall (which induce firms to substitute capital for labor) and/or higher relative costs of low-skilled workers (which induce firms to substitute high-skilled for low-skilled labor) can lead firms to upgrade.
+Two recent papers using city-level minimum-wage variation in China provide evidence that minimum-wage regulations, which raise the relative cost of less-skilled labor (in addition to raising wage costs overall), can have effects similar to an increase in relative supply of more skilled labor.
+Mayneris, Poncet, and Zhang (2018) find that firms more exposed to the minimum-wage hikes (i.e., whose average wage in the previous year was below the new minimum wage) saw increases in productivity relative to